 Roy Chapin was instrumental in the expansion of the American automobile industry.
-Chapin was born on February 23, 1880 in Lansing, Michigan.
-He attended the University of Michigan before leaving to work for Ransom Olds at Olds Motor Works in 1901.
-Chapin became a test driver for Olds, and would participate in a publicity drive of a Curved Dash Oldsmobile from Detroit to the New York Auto Show.
+Chapin was born on February 23, 1880 in Lansing, MI.
+He attended the University of Michigan and began working for 1968 AHF Inductee Ransom Olds at Olds Motor Works in 1901.
+Chapin became a test driver for Olds, and participated in a publicity drive of a Curved Dash Oldsmobile from Detroit to the New York Auto Show.

-Chapin also spearheaded the effort to build the Lincoln Highway Association along with Henry B. Joy of Packard Motors.
-Chapin believed a system of professionally designed and built roadways was the best way to make the public embrace the automobile, and built the Lincoln Highway as one of the first transcontinental highways in America.
-An accomplished businessman, public servant, and crusader for transportation, Roy Chapin Sr. helped weave the automobile into the fabric of American culture.
+Chapin also spearheaded the effort to build the Lincoln Highway Association along with 2003 AHF Inductee Henry B. Joy of Packard Motors.
+Chapin believed a system of professionally designed and built roadways was the best way to make the public embrace the automobile, and the Lincoln Highway was one of the first transcontinental highways in America.
+An accomplished businessman, public servant, and crusader for transportation, Chapin helped weave the automobile into the fabric of American culture.